dgaydukov/cert-aws/files/sa.md

 * node - smallest building block - network-attached RAM
 * shard (node group) - primary node and zero or more read-replicas
-* cluster (replication group) - group of shards
+* cluster (replication group) - group of shards Vertical scaling - you can't scale existing cluster, you should spin up new cluster and redirect traffic there.

+Memcached
+* cluster consists of up to 20 nodes, keys are distributed across nodes.
+If one node failed, data is lost.
+So memcached is best if you have data in db and just need a cache layer, and losing cache is not critical.
+* stores objects as blobs, usually you put serialized result of db query
+* new cluster (vertical scaling) starts empty
+Redis
+* cluster consists of up to 15 shards (each shard is 1 primary and up to 5 replica nodes), so totally 15*6 = 90 nodes.
+So if you need data replication you should use redis.
+Replication is supported by only redis.
+* support persisting in-memory data to disk
+* supports blob/list/set/array as data types.
+* can also sort/rank data (used for leaderboard)
+* new cluster can be initialized from snapshot

 Caching strategies
 * Lazy loading - populate cache on-demand (first hit - request data from db, all subsequent reads - take directly from cache).